 Libraries also collaborate with one another to extend their ability to serve their communities.
 This kind of "crowdsourcing" can help to expand library services and may reduce expenditures on individual library budgets.

 Libraries provide services and resources to their communities.
+While some users in some settings may see low fees for select library services (such as printing, copying, resource sharing, mail services, etc.), many public-serving libraries in the U.S. endeavor to provide most services to their communities as a public service.
 To further their reach and to stretch often very limited budgets, Libraries often rely on external funding.

 Some libraries may have private "friends" groups that serve as a fundraising wing.
 Such groups may host used book sales, for instance, or support specific needs—including through volunteer work.
 Examples include: